API examples

 and stop_component_id

-to control where the flow run will start and stop.
+to control where the flow run starts and stops.

 Setting stop_component_id